gdbroman/broman.blog/about.md

 ## Is Alex Broman a pseudonym?

-Yes, my real name is a scandinavian mouthful.
+Kind of, my full name is a scandinavian mouthful.

 ## Okay.
 How do I reach out?